mienaikoe/ziyu/Chapters/3-8-Chapter22.md

 "You're one to speak.
 Heiko is practically one giant Paosin den."

-"Because we keep track of every one of them instead of sweep them under the rug."
+"We take care of every one instead of sweep them under the rug."

 "Oh yea?
 And how does that help anything?"